jmonlong/manu-vggafannot/manuscript.md

 <!-- Non-exhaustive tool list at https://pangenome.github.io/ -->

-The current reference genome is the backbone of diverse and rich annotations.
+The current reference genome is the foundation enabling rich and diverse annotations.
-It is used as a reference to map sequencing reads.
+It is also used as a reference to map sequencing reads.
 The coordinate system it provides is used by large annotation databases of functional elements, known variant information, and genomic elements.
 The organization and visualization of these annotations has been central to understanding and sharing results from genomic studies.
 In practice, annotations about a genome are typically saved separately from the genome itself, in formatted text files that can be compressed and indexed for fast query (e.g. VCF, BED, GFF).